xqus/larasec/README.md

-laraSec is a Laravel package that will scan your composer dependencies and alerts you about potention security vulnerabilities. laraSec uses [PHP Security Advisories Database](https://github.com/FriendsOfPHP/security-advisories) as a source of known vulnerabilities.
+laraSec is a Laravel package that will scan your composer dependencies and alerts you about potention security vulnerabilities. laraSec uses [PHP Security Advisories Database](https://github.com/FriendsOfPHP/security-advisories) as a source of known vulnerabilities, and Packagist to check for updates.

 ## Installation

 `composer require xqus/larasec`

+If you want to set up e-mail notifications first publish the configuration-file to your config directory.

 `php artisan vendor:publish --provider="xqus\laraSec\laraSecServiceProvider" --tag="config"`

+Then edit the e-mail address in `config\larasec.php`.

 ## Usage
 ```